What can be done to help with colic?

 Medical Editor/Author, MedicineNet

 First of all, remember you are not alone.
-This is a very common problem (up to 25% of all babies suffer from colic).
+This is a very common problem (experts say from 20% to 40% of all babies suffer from colic).
 Discuss your concerns with your pediatrician and talk to other parents or relatives who have had similar experiences.
 Also keep in mind that colic generally occurs in big, healthy, active, vigorous babies who are great eaters and who grow very well.
 Sickly, poor-feeding, unhealthy babies or babies with significant underlying problems may well be cranky, miserable, and unhappy; however, these infants tend to be this way most of the time, whereas the baby with colic generally has episodes at a very predictable ("set your clock by the beginning and end") time of the day.

 Here are some suggestions: